HSIS007/Red-Team-And-Adversary-Tactics/README.md

+# Red Team && Adversary simulation exercises
-# awesome-car-hacking
+# Techniques & Walkthrough

-We Share

-This repository helps those who want to do research in car hacking.
-When i started my work in car hacking it was tough to find all the good material to study and what is right information.
-So i bring you awesome-car-hacking repository that help in learning car-hacking from basic theoritical knowledge to pratical knowledges, video demonstrations etc.
+While learning about Red Team Assessments && Adversary Emulation Exercises i found it very very difficult to keep track of all the information, new tricks , useful websites, study videos and researching new tricks.

+Purpose of this repository is to help all the beginner and experienced proffesionals to understand,learn and share new tricks for the community.

-"We Hack We Secure We Innovate We Share"  We are HSIS
+"We Hack We Secure We Innovate We Share" We are HSIS Red Teamers